 The Council is required to provide a 10-year plan adjusted for inflation.
 The figures within the plan have been adjusted for price movements.
-The price adjustors used have been derived from those recommended to local government from Business and Economic Research Limited (BERL) adjusted for localised inflation movements around the Three Waters activities.
+The price adjustors used have been derived from those recommended to local government from Business and Economic Research Limited (BERL) adjusted for local market factors and economic information supplied by the New Zealand Infrastructure Commission around the Three Waters activities.
 The roading budgets have been aligned to the approved 2021-2024 Waka Kotahi/NZTA roading programme, as such no further escalation has been applied to these budgets.